Hypercubed/DEIVA/readme.md

 ## Acknowledgments

-DEIVA visualization conceptualize and prototyped by Anton Kratz.
+DEIVA visualization conceptualized and prototyped by Anton Kratz.

 Project-χ implementation of DEIVA developed by Jayson  Harshbarger with inspiration from DESeq2IVA (Shiny version) and significant input from Anton Kratz.